In the Gig Economy, Customers are Complicit in Labor Exploitation

 This exploitation is encoded into the very design of these apps.
 To attract more paying customers, apps are designed to give them more power and thus worsen the power dynamic.
 The hook used by designers of gig platforms is “convenience at any cost”.

-“The user cases that they are centering are all about problem-solving for the customer.
-In a conflict between a delivery person and customer, the customer is always sided with because the delivery worker is expendable,” explains Naveen Bagalkot, a professor of design at Srishti Manipal Institute of Art, Design, and Technology, Bengaluru.
+“The use-cases that they are centering are all about problem-solving for the customer.
+In a conflict between a delivery person and customer, the customer is always sided with because the delivery worker is expendable,” explains Naveen Bagalkot, a faculty member at Srishti Manipal Institute of Art, Design, and Technology, Bengaluru.
 Further, the user profiles that form the basis for the product design are not neutral but are based on the typically privileged background that the designers share with the intended customers, which skews the design.

 The only time workers are considered in the design is to provide an incentive framework to drive greater efficiency for the customer.
 In other words, the design model is “efficiency for the consumer” and “efficiency through the delivery worker.”